-- The cards go in the center of the table, and each player draws one card each turn.
-What happens next depends on the cards that are drawn.
+The cards go in the center of the table, and each player draws one card each turn.
+What happens next depends on the cards that are drawn…

-- Drawing a seven.
+Drawing a 7.
 The player who draws a seven can send seven gulps to anyone.
 The seven swigs can be divided among players however the card-holder decides.
 She can decide to send them all to one player or to send three to one player and four to another, or any combination that adds up to seven.

-- Drawing an eight.
+Drawing an 8.
 The player who draws an eight names a category, like soft drinks or breeds of dogs.
 Going in a circle, everyone says a unique word that belongs in that category.
 The first player to repeat a word or not get a word in five seconds must drink.

-- Drawing a jack.
+Drawing a Jack.
 This card is a wild card.
 It can be used for any house rule.
 If no one can decide on a rule, it can be used to add rules throughout the game.

-- Drawing a queen.
+Drawing a Queen.
 The queen is a question card.
 Whoever draws this card must choose a player to have a conversation.
 The two can only speak in question form.
 The first player to repeat a question or who is unable to think of a question must drink.

-- Drawing a king.
+Drawing a King.
 Kings have their own set of rules.
 The player who draws a king must make a rule that will last the entire game.
 If the rule is unpopular it can only be cancelled by another king’s rule.

-- Drawing an ace.
+Drawing an Ace.
 The waterfall drinking game was named for this card.
 Aces are the waterfall card.
 Everyone must begin drinking with the player who drew the card.
 When the player who drew the card stops drinking, only the player on her left can stop drinking.
 When the player on her left stops drinking, the next player to the left has the option to stop drinking.
 This continues until everyone has stopped drinking in this manner one by one.